ahmedmoustafa/bioinformatics-toolbox-light/index.md

 The query sequence is the first published SARS-CoV-2 genome from Egypt, which was collected in March 2020, [MW451601](https://www.ncbi.nlm.nih.gov/nuccore/MW451601), and it is stored in [`myquery.fas`](https://github.com/ahmedmoustafa/coronadb/blob/main/myquery.fas) located in the same directory.

-Finally, to run the BLAST search, use the following command to search [MW451601](https://www.ncbi.nlm.nih.gov/nuccore/MW451601) against `coronadb` and display the top 10 matches in a tabular format:
+Finally, to run BLAST, use the following command to search [MW451601](https://www.ncbi.nlm.nih.gov/nuccore/MW451601) against `coronadb` and display the top 10 matches in a tabular format:

 ```bash
 blastn -db coronadb -query myquery.fas -max_target_seqs 10 -outfmt 6